nasa/isaac/dense_map/geometry_mapper/readme.md

 ### Running the refiner

+TODO(oalexan1): Rewrite this for refiner2.
+Mention that the choice of weights 1000, 0, 0 works well, and an extra tune-up can be achieved for bsharp2 with 20, 20, 20.

 Next, the refiner tool is run, as shown below.
 This will overwrite the camera calibration file, so it may be prudent to start by copying the existing calibration file to a new name, and set ASTROBEE_ROBOT to